Accessory Organs of Digestion

 The Male Reproductive System

 This module describes the functions and structures of the male reproductive system.
-It acquaints you with the ductile system that carries sperm and explains the process of spermatogenesis.
-The module also identifies important hormones related to the male reproductive system and discusses their interactions.
+It acquaints you with the reproductive organs and the ductile system that transports the sperm and explains the process of spermatogenesis.
+The module also identifies important hormones related to the male reproductive system and their physiologic effects.

 While this module introduces you to both the exocrine and endocrine functions of the pancreas, its main focus is on the pancreas as an endocrine organ.
 The module discusses the pancreatic hormones and the mechanisms that control their secretions.